-A. SWITCHED AT BIRTH: DESIGN PATENT'S MISBEGOTTEN COPYRIGHT ORIGIN
+A. SWITCHED AT BIRTH: DESIGN PATENT'S MISBEGOTTEN COPYRIGHT Origin

-As the industrial revolution unfolded in the early 19th century, advances in iron casting processes paved the way for mass producing decorative stoves, radiators, and other cast-iron consumer goods.8 These advances shifted competition toward the decorative elements for cast-iron goods.
+As the industrial revolution unfolded in the early 19th century, advances in iron casting processes paved the way for mass producing decorative stoves, radiators, and other cast-iron consumer goods.
+These advances shifted competition toward the decorative elements of cast-iron goods.
 Such ornamentation of useful articles did not, however, fit easily within utility patent or copyright protection.
 Although advances in the production processes and casting machinery were eligible for utility patents, the particular designs resulting from such processes and machinery did not qualify for utility patent protection.
-And copyright protection extended only to books, maps, charts, and prints, not to three-dimensional works.9
+And copyright protection extended only to books, maps, charts, and prints, not to three-dimensional works.

-Relatedly, the growth of the textile industries during the industrial revolution spawned piracy of popular and attractive rug designs, clothing, and other imprinted goods.10 England's more developed manufacturing economy
+Relatedly, the growth of the textile industries during the industrial revolution spawned piracy of popular and attractive rug designs, clothing, and other imprinted goods.
+England's more developed manufacturing economy

-^{8.} See Jason J. Du Mont & Mark D. Janis, The Origins of American Design Patent Protection, 88 Indiana L.J.
-837, 849-51 (2013) (hereinafter Origins of Design Patent Protection); 2 J. Leander Bishop, A History of American Manufactures from 1608 to 1860, 576-77 (3d ed.
+8. See Jason J. Du Mont & Mark D. Janis, The Origins of American Design Patent Protection, 88 IND.
+L.J.
+837, 849-51 (2013) [hereinafter Origins of Design Patent Protection]; 2 J. LEANDER BISHOP, A HISTORY OF AMERICAN MANUFACTURES FROM 1608 TO 1860, at 576-77 (3d ed.
 1868).

-^{9.} Act of Apr.
+9. Act of Apr.
 29, 1802, ch.
-36, § 2, 2 Stat.
-171 (extending copyright protection to "who[ever] shall invent and design, engrave, etch or work, or from his own works and inventions, shall cause to be designed and engraved, etched or worked, any historical or other print or prints.").
+36, sec.
+2, 2 Stat.
+171 (extending copyright protection to "who[ever] shall invent and design, engrave, etch or work, or from his own works and inventions, shall cause to be designed and engraved, etched or worked, any historical or other print or prints").

-^{10.} See Origins of Design Patent Protection, supra note 8, at 854; PAUL E. RIVARD, A NEW ORDER OF THINGS: HOW THE TEXTILE INDUSTRY TRANSFORMED NEW ENGLAND 68-69 (2002).
+10. See The Origins of American Design Patent Protection, supra note 8, at 854; PAUL E. RIVARD, A NEW ORDER OF THINGS: HOW THE TEXTILE INDUSTRY TRANSFORMED NEW ENGLAND 68-69 (2002).

-had already confronted these issues through the enactment of copyright-based design protection regimes.11
+had already confronted these issues through the enactment of copyright-based design protection regimes.

 Drawing on England's precedent, Jordan L. Mott, a successful American stove manufacturer, along with other industrialists and designers, petitioned Congress to enact design protection.
-12 Senator John Ruggles of Maine, former chair of the Senate's Committee on Patents and the Patent Office, 13 presented Mott's petition.
+Senator John Ruggles of Maine, former chair of the Senate's Committee on Patents and the Patent Office, presented Mott's petition.
 The bill proposed a "sole and exclusive copy-right" for the proprietor of any "new and original design" for specified articles of manufacture, including iron products and textiles.
-15 The copyright protection was for one year for articles other than metals and three years for metal designs.
+The copyright protection was for one year for articles other than metals and three years for metal designs.